JoshuaDBruton/TSC/README.md

 If there are any pressing problems with the code please open an issue and I will attend to it as timeously as is possible.

 ## Citation
+If you use the work or code please cite our work:
 ~~~
 @inproceedings{bruton2022translated,
   title={Translated Skip Connections-Expanding the Receptive Fields of Fully Convolutional Neural Networks},